Jyothishjoy/Rh-Transferhydroformylation/MapLigands/README.md

 -l represents the ligand, 1,2 are the positions for the bidentate ligand to get replaced at the template file.

-5. This script will generate many complexes in the xyz format. input_maker.py will use the inp_template.txt and above generated xyz files to create Gaussian input files.
+5. This script will generate many complexes in the xyz format.
+'input_maker.py' will use the 'inp_template.txt' and above generated xyz files to create Gaussian input files.

-6. submit.sh script will submit the Gaussian .com files to the supercomputer.
+6. 'submit.sh' script will submit the Gaussian .com files to the supercomputer.